 HCD plans to administer Resilient Infrastructure Program funding in two rounds under two Notices of Funding Availability (NOFAs).
-Intent (NOIs).
-This is the same process for both the 2017 and 2018 MIT funds.
 As described above, the first round will make CDBG-MIT funding available to local projects that have completed designs, are already moving forward in initial design stages, or can exhibit some level of shovel-readiness.
 This round serves to incentivize local entities who have actively established priority projects through their local mitigation planning efforts and are ready to implement the full scope of such a project if they had the required funding.
 The first round will also help in identifying those applicants who may need additional support and capacity building to properly implement a CDBG-MIT activity.